 Ariel Square Four

-On the market for thirteen years, the R60 was BMW’s go anywhere, do anything tourer of the 1960s.
+On the market for 13 years, the R60 was BMW’s go-anywhere, do-anything tourer of the 1960s.
 Originally designed for sidecar duty, the combination of a punchy flat twin and an Earle’s fork design made it an incredibly capable bike both on- and off-road.
 So formidable was the R60 that rider Danny Liska took his beautiful black beast for a 95,000 mile ride from the Arctic Circle to the tip of South America.
-Then he decided to pave the way for Boorman and McGregor and made the trek from Northern Europe to the Cape of Good Hope in South Africa — without a support team, satellite phone, GPS or any foreign fixers.
+Then he decided to pave the way for Boorman and McGregor and made the trek from Northern Europe to the Cape of Good Hope in South Africa — without a support team, satellite phone, GPS or foreign fixers.

 Vincent Black Shadow